Careers help in school

 Skills Development Scotland (SDS) is the national skills body.
 We deliver Scotland’s careers service and provide information, advice and guidance on career choices and the best routes to get you there.

 Your SDS Careers Adviser is Mrs K. Macdonald .
-Her days in school are Monday, Tuesday and Wednesday, and her office is the last room at the end of the SLT corridor.
+Her days in school are Monday, Thursday and Friday, and you can find her in the DYW room 2.4.

 You will be notified of your appointment times through your school email, Google Classroom and morning bulletin.

-If you want to request an appointment, please talk to your Pupil Support Pastoral Teacher, or if the Careers Adviser’s door is open, just knock on the door to ask for an appointment.
+If you want to request an appointment, please talk to your Pupil Support Pastoral Teacher, or come to the lunchtime drop in on Monday & Friday.